microsoft/BA-CSA-Assets/Samples/_index.md

 # Have an Idea?

 We are always interested and willing to help the community!
-Please use the Issues tab above to provide feedback on samples, gaps or any questions you have!
+Please use [the Issues link](https://github.com/microsoft/BA-CSA-Assets/issues) to provide feedback on samples, gaps or any questions you have!

 # Official Service Offerings
 [Power Platform and Dynamics 365 CE Service Offerings](https://pfedynamics.wordpress.com/2023/09/26/power-platform-and-dynamics-365-service-offerings/)